-When Gray Merchant of Asphodel enters the battlefield, each opponent loses X life, where X is your devotion to black.
+When this enters the battlefield, each opponent loses X life, where X is your devotion to black.
 You gain life equal to the life lost this way.
 (Each in the mana costs of permanents you control counts towards your devotion to black.)

 3 days ago

 - Aetherflux Reservoir